MatrixManAtYrService/helix-plugin-env/README.md

 nix build .#helixConfig
 ```

-This puts the build outputs in `./result` which is symlinked from `./helix/`.
+This puts `languages.toml` (which points to the steel language server) in `./result` which is symlinked from `./helix/`.
-Running `hx` in this dir will have it use the steel language server.
+`hx`, if run in this dir will notice that file and use the steel language server for `.scm` files:

-The default devshell in flake.nix uses `hx` from the plugin fork, use it like so:
 ```
-❯ nix develop
 $ hx --health scheme
 Configured language servers:
     ✓ /nix/store/7k9sk1dws893js3svd2rjvx2cmk6j2zk-steel-interpreter-0.6.0/bin/steel-language-server: /nix/store/7k9sk1dws893js3svd2rjvx2cmk6j2zk-steel-interpreter-0.6.0/bin/steel-language-server